yahya-fk/Fruit-Recognition-Mobile-Application/README.md

 ## License

 This project currently has no license specified.
-Consider adding one (e.g., MIT) to clarify usage.